 Our guide to St. Patrick’s Day free and cheap events

 St. Patrick's Day happens every March 17.
 Parades are usually held on the Saturday before St. Patrick's Day (unless the holiday falls on Saturday, of course).
-Find a summary of the festivities around the Puget Sound region below, followed by a calendar list of St. Patrick's Day events for the current … [Read more...] about Our guide to St. Patrick’s Day free and cheap events
+Find a summary of the festivities around the Puget Sound region below, followed by a calendar list of St. Patrick's Day events for the current year.
+Wishing you … [Read more...] about Our guide to St. Patrick’s Day free and cheap events

 President’s Day: history and things to do